VoltLang/Metal/doc/interrupts.md

 ### Legacy ISA interrupts

 The 16 legacy ISA interupts are mapped to first 16 GIS.
-By default these are level triggered[^1][1].
+By default these are edge triggered[^1][1].
 Inside of the MADT table there can be overrides for these 16 interrupts.
-On QEMU some of the remappings are only there to change the triggered mode from level to edge.
+On QEMU some of the remappings are only there to change the trigger mode from edge to level.

 ### GIS Global System Interrupts